voostindie/markdown-curator/README.md

 This library/application does **not** fully parse Markdown.
 It only does so on a line-by-line level.
 Documents are broken up in blocks of:

 - Front matter
-- Sections (these can be nested)
+- Sections (these can be nested on different levels)
 - Code
 - Queries
 - Text

 A text block is "anything *not* of the above".
 The content of a text block itself is not parsed.
 Whether text is in bold or italic, holds a list or a table, uses CriticMarkup or some other format: the internal parser is oblivious to it; it's all just text.
 When you build your own queries, it's up to you to extract content out of the various blocks, as you see fit.

-I have some ideas to extend this further in order to make query construction easier, but I'm not planning on introducing a full Markdown parser.
+I have some ideas to extend this further to make query construction easier, but I'm not planning on introducing a full Markdown parser.

 ## Creating your own application